UKHSA-Internal/data-dashboard-api/docs/environment_variables.md

 Preview token time-to-live (TTL) in seconds.
 If omitted, the backend default is 120 seconds.

 Local development override:
-- When running with `APIENV=LOCAL`, settings override this to 900 seconds (15 minutes).
+- When running with `APIENV=LOCAL`, settings override this to 86400 seconds (24 hours).

 ---